twhl-community/halflife-updated/projects/vs2019/readme.txt

 =========================

-Some projects in utils.sln use the GLUT (mdlviwer) and the GLAUX (qbsp2, qcsg) libraries, which are not shipped with Visual C++ 2010 Express / Windows SDK v7.0A.
+Some projects in utils.sln use the GLUT (mdlviwer) and the GLAUX (qbsp2, qcsg) libraries, which are not shipped with Visual C++ 2019 / Windows SDK v7.0A.

 Thus you need to install the GLUT and GLAUX libraries manually: